-This page provides information on the New Zealand Water Efficiency Labelling Scheme (WELS) for retailers who sell water-using products, and businesses that manufacture and/or import them.
+Information on the New Zealand Water Efficiency Labelling Scheme for retailers who sell water-using products and businesses that manufacture and/or import them.

 New regulations took effect from 1 October 2017

-All products manufactured in New Zealand or imported into New Zealand on or after 1 April 2011 must comply with the WELS regulations.
+All products manufactured in New Zealand or imported into New Zealand on or after 1 April 2011 must comply with the New Zealand Water Efficiency Labelling Scheme (WELS) regulations.
 Revised regulations came into effect on 1 October 2017, including a new label design.

 The first WELS water efficiency label design was introduced on 1 October 2017 – check out the new design on the New Zealand Legislation website.

 All suppliers of water-using equipment covered by the regulations must comply with the 2017 regulations (see below) and use the new labels.

 Who must display the labels